Making History (TV series)

 Making History is an American sitcom created by Julius Sharpe for the Fox Broadcasting Company.
-Executive-produced by Phil Lord and Christopher Miller, created and written by Julius Sharpe, the show stars Adam Pally, Leighton Meester, and Yassir Lester.
+Executive-produced by Phil Lord and Christopher Miller and created and written by Sharpe, the show stars Adam Pally, Leighton Meester, and Yassir Lester.

 Plot

 The series follows three friends from two different centuries as they experience the thrill of time travel and the unexpected results of it.